Official Indoor Volleyball Rules

 - The maximum number of players on the court is 6 per team.

 - Teams can play with up to 4 of a Gender.
 If they are short the Gender Requirements, they need to follow the Gender Short Requirement Rules (See Bullet Point 7 below).

 - All players must be registered with the League to play with the team.
 Unregistered substitutes are not permitted.
 Any team found to be playing with an unregistered player will receive a 10 Mach Penalty to each Match and the unregistered player will be removed.
 Any team with multiple illegal players will forfeit the game.
 In the Playoffs, any team with illegal players will suffer a forfeit.

 - Team Captains reserve the right to do a Roster Check of the Opposing Team if there is suspected illegal players.

 - When a team has fewer than the required number of players of a specified gender available, players of one gender may not be substituted for members of another gender.
 For example, if a team has 6 total players available at game time, but only 1 is female, the team must play short with 5 players (Ex: 4 male / 1 female).
 As noted in bulletpoint 4 above, if a team has less than 6 or the gender requirements are not met at game time, they will suffer a 3 point deficit for every match that they are short.
 If a player comes late, the 3 point penalty can be waived for the remaining games, but not any games in progress.

-- Players arriving late may join a game in progress by being put in the out-of-bounds rotation.
+- Players arriving late may join a game in progress by being put in the out-of-bounds rotation into the serving position.

 - All players present during the match may, but are not required to, play in each game of the match.